hackerb9/vt340test/errata.md

 DEC VT330/340 Text Programming, second edition

+* Page 74: Use minus ("-") character to designate a 96-character set to G1

+  The manual incorrectly shows an underscore ("_"), although it does have the correct ASCII table number, "2/13" (0x2D == minus).
+For example, to set DEC Technical (">") to G1, one would use:

+      ESC - >

 * Page 228: DECRPSS response to DECRQSS query is inverted

   VT340 manual states that 0 = host's request is valid, 1 = invalid.